hmqcnoesy/booknotes/VGL Programming.md

 - `BROWSE ON IDENTITY`: Prompts for left-justified uppercase 10-char-wide string value
 - `BROWSE ON IDENTITY_<len>`: Prompts for identity with length other than 10
 - `BROWSE ON DATE_OR_INTERVAL`: Prompts for a date or a interval from current
-- `BROWSE ON SAMPLE_TEST`: Prompts for analyses assigned to the sample specified in `sample_id` property
+- `BROWSE ON SAMPLE_TESTS`: Prompts for analyses assigned to the sample specified in `sample_id` property
 - `BROWSE ON FILE`: Prompts for file, starting in directory in `file_directory` property, optionally filtered to types specified in `file_extension` property.
 - `BROWSE ON PHRASE.<phrase_type>`: Prompts for values from specified phrase.
 - `BROWSE ON VALID_PHRASE.<phrase_type>`: Prompts for values from specified phrase, without allowing custom input.